 Scarlet Runner Bean

-The garden was essentially a functional part of the plantation, with enslaved workers cultivating vegetables and fruits year-round to provide produce for the main house.
-Yet Jefferson occasionally incorporated ornamental features aside from the Garden Pavilion.
-He discussed planting an arbor of different flowering shades of the scarlet runner bean (shown at right), arranged adjacent rows of purple, white, and green sprouting broccoli, or even white and purple eggplant, and he bordered his tomato square with sesame or okra, a rather unusual juxtaposition of plant textures.
-Cherry trees were also planted along the "long, grass walk" of the garden to provide shade.
+The vegetable garden was an important part of the plantation.
+Enslaved workers cultivated vegetables and fruits year-round to provide produce for the main house.
+Yet Jefferson also designed his plantings for aesthetic reasons and incorporated ornamental features.
+He discussed planting an arbor of different flowering shades of the scarlet runner bean, arranged adjacent rows of purple, white, and green sprouting broccoli, mixed white and purple eggplant, and bordered his tomato square with sesame or okra, a rather unusual juxtaposition of plant textures.
+Cherry trees were also planted along the "long, grass walk" of the garden to provide shade